raspberrypilearning/pixel-art-reveal/en/step_2.md

 --- collapse ---
 ---
-title: Add walls to your grid
+title: Add walls and a floor to your grid
 ---

 --- /collapse ---

+--- /task ---

 --- task ---